-How do these four biggest lies hamper national unity?
-A few years ago, Dr. Fred Barge (Dynamic Chiropractic, May 22, 1992 and July 3, 1992) chastised the ACA for not having an immunization policy and for being pro-drugs and pro-surgery.
+So, how do these four biggest lies hamper national unity?
+A few years ago, Dr. Fred Barge (Dynamic Chiropractic, May 22, 1992 and July 3, 1992) chastised the ACA for not having an immunization policy, and for being pro-drugs and pro-surgery.
 Dr. Barge clearly defined what was needed for national unity when he said the following:

 "The one basic concept that will create unity for the chiropractic profession is a definitive stance!
 Once this has been achieved, unity will evolve with little or no effort.
-The effort will be in the development of a definitive stance and, in my opinion, the subject of immunization will play an important role."
+The effort will be in the development of a definitive stance and, in my opinion; the subject of immunization will play an important role."

-As you have already seen, the ICA and ACA have nearly identical policies on mandatory immunization, "separate and distinct," drugs, surgery and subluxation.
+As you have already seen, the ICA and ACA now have identical policies on mandatory immunization, "separate and distinct," drugs, surgery and subluxation.
 And it doesn't stop there.
-A detailed analysis of the policies of the ACA and ICA reveals that both organizations have similar or identical positions on almost every issue, including: primary care; chiropractic practice; diagnosis; thermography; and x-ray.
+A detailed analysis of the policies of the ACA and ICA reveals that both organizations have similar or identical positions on almost every issue, including primary care, chiropractic practice, diagnosis, thermography and X-ray.
+The questions that need to be answered are these:

-The questions that need to answered are these: Since both the ACA and ICA now have similar stances on all major issues, including identical "definitive stances" on mandatory immunizations, why hasn't national unity "evolved" as predicted?

-Do some continue to tell the four biggest lies to keep national unity from becoming a reality?
-And do some continue to oppose an unified profession based on what's best for them personally, rather than what's best for chiropractic?
+- Since both the ACA and ICA have similar stances on all major issues, including identical "definitive stances" on mandatory immunizations, why hasn't national unity "evolved" as predicted? - Do some continue to tell the four biggest lies to keep national unity from becoming a reality? - Do some continue to oppose a unified profession based on what's best for them personally, rather than what's best for chiropractic?

 The bottom line is this.
 The overwhelming majority of ICA leaders and the overwhelming majority of ACA leaders are highly principled, hard-working volunteers who unselfishly give their time, expertise and energy for the betterment of the chiropractic profession.
 Maybe it's time to combine all those talents.
 Maybe it's time for chiropractic to speak with one powerful voice.

-The American Chiropractic Association extends an open invitation to meet with any other chiropractic group or organization to discuss issues and negotiate agreements to help achieve a unified profession.
+The American Chiropractic Association extends an open invitation to meet with any other chiropractic group or organization to discuss issues and negotiate agreement in order to achieve a unified profession.